slsa-framework/slsa/README.md

 For a motivating example and vision, see [detailed example](walkthrough.md).

-## Next steps

-We welcome all comments and suggestions for this document via GitHub issues, pull requests, [email][mailing list], or [feedback form].
-Join the [mailing list] to follow the discussion and progress.

-Issues that we must work out:

-*   Agree on the principles, terminology, and high-level strategy.
-*   Define a threat model describing specific threats we intend to address.
-*   Specify detailed requirements for Source, Build, Provenance, and Common to meet those principles.
-*   Agree on a leveling system.
-*   Document more end-to-end examples to show real threats and mitigations.
-*   Examples showing how to use common platforms to achieve SLSA (or an approximation) today.

 ## Related work

 In parallel to the SLSA specification, there is work to develop core formats and